adsk-ui/idiomatic.js/readme.md

 ## Idiomatic Style Manifesto

-1. <a name="whitespace">Whitespace</a>
+1. <a name='whitespace'>Whitespace</a>
   - Never mix spaces and tabs.
   - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
-      - For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+      - For readability, set your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
-  - If your editor supports it, always work with the "show invisibles" setting turned on.
+  - If your editor supports it, always work with the 'show invisibles' setting turned on.
 The benefits of this practice are:
       - Enforced consistency
       - Eliminating end of line whitespace
       - Eliminating blank line whitespace